FirestormViewer/phoenix-firestorm/doc/vlc_audio_plugin.md

 # VLC plugin PCM integration

+## Active VLC-native speaker-fill implementation (2026-09-19)

+This section supersedes the PCM implementation history below.
+The operator accepted VLC-native music and effects: stereo with sound-card surround off, all speakers with it on.
+Production `media_plugin_libvlc` has `LL_VLC_PCM_AUDIO=0`; the custom PCM device/bridge is not linked into it.

+`FSMusicSpatialSound` is a persisted Windows-only integer option exposed as **Spatial sound** in the **Sounds** tab of Sound & Media preferences, beneath Output device.
+Choices are Stereo (0, default), 2.1 (21), 4.1 (41), 5.1 (51) and 7.1 (71).
+It applies at the next parcel-music stream start, not to effects or voice.
+Stereo sends no speaker-fill options and uses the original packaged VLC modules.
+Object media and video are not opted in.
+Avoid enabling both software fill and sound-card surround processing.

+Enabled music selects VLC's `mmdevice` output with the explicit `speakerfill_output,none` backend and the `speakerfill` audio filter.
+These are separate module DLLs; no packaged VLC binary is overwritten.
+The output module is built from hash-checked VLC 3.0.21 `wasapi.c`, `mmdevice.h`, and `vlc_codecs.h` using `prepare_speakerfill.cmake`.
+Its playback, timing, pause, flush and stop functions are unchanged upstream code, not the rejected custom WASAPI loop.
+The existing VLC MMDevice owner continues managing device changes and recovery.

+### Player option ownership correction

+The initial listening acceptance was withdrawn: with sound-card surround off, music remained front-only.
+The initial implementation attached output/filter options to the media item, but VLC 3.0.21 creates its audio output under the media player, which also owns an initially empty `audio-filter` variable.
+Those media options did not configure that owner.

+`llvlcspeakerfillconfig` now sets the filter, output variant and layout on the player before `libvlc_audio_output_set` recreates the MMDevice output.
+This uses the bundled VLC core variable API and the audited 3.0.21 player prefix (`VLC_COMMON_MEMBERS`), guarded by compile-time and runtime version checks.
+Stereo mode does not touch these variables.
+Missing modules or configuration failure do not silently masquerade as enabled speaker-fill.

+The device-free harness creates actual libVLC media/player objects, demonstrates that per-media options leave the player filter empty, and verifies the production helper's inherited output/filter/layout values.
+After this correction, the operator confirmed: "Sound output nominal across speakers with soundcard surround off."
+Software speaker-fill therefore passes the listening test on that setup; this does not qualify every selectable layout or device recovery.

+The added negotiation applies only to ordinary stereo on non-headphone endpoints.
+It uses the selected endpoint's mix format rate and sample type, requesting the chosen layout only when its speaker mask fits the endpoint.
+4.1 and 5.1 accept rear or side speaker pairs.
+Unsupported selections and rejected multichannel formats fall back to source-layout negotiation.
+A successful output initialization publishes a fill mask only if the final negotiated layout matches the request.
+The filter inherits that mask; stereo/headphone/unknown layouts and native multichannel sources bypass filling.
+Failed property/mix-format queries leave source-layout negotiation unchanged.
+A failed initialization does not publish a fill mask.

+The filter uses float PCM and VLC's channel order.
+Left/right feed corresponding main speakers at 0.70710678 gain; the center receives their average.
+Synthesized LFE is zero.
+Source multichannel audio is untouched, including authored LFE.
+PCM frame counts, rate, timestamps, duration and block flags are preserved;
+there is no extra device, queue, timer or presentation clock in the filter.

+### Build and verification

+Windows builds additionally require an x64 Windows GNU C compiler for the unchanged GNU C VLC module (validated with LLVM-MinGW 22.1.8).
+Set `VLC_MODULE_CC` if it is not on PATH.
+Sources are fetched once over HTTPS, SHA-256 checked, and cached in the build tree.
+The packaged VLC 3.0.21 plugin SDK and core import library supply the matching ABI.
+Dependency source and the transformation are included under `llplugin/speakerfill-source`.

+`vlc_speakerfill_test` loads both actual DLL entry points and confirms real libVLC module discovery without opening a device.
+It tests negotiated speaker masks against fake IMMDevice/IAudioClient interfaces, headphone/query-failure bypass, initialization-failure cleanup, actual filter samples, LFE silence, native multichannel passthrough and timing metadata.
+The protocol test verifies default Stereo, all four music-only multichannel selections, invalid-selection bypass, disable and reset behavior.
+The operator's listening acceptance is recorded above.
+Exhaustive physical layout, long-playback and device-recovery testing remain open.

+## Timestamp recovery retry (2026-09-18)

+The diagnostic physical run captured 28 timestamp-recovery flushes followed by `transition_clock_timeout_retry_or_stop` at 13.0067 seconds.
+The plugin awaited transition 5, but recovery had cleared its consumed/completed IDs to zero.

+At the operator's request, the first fix is restored: only internally generated timestamp-recovery flushes preserve transition identity and fade progress.
+Completion and endpoint fences are cleared and established again for the new PCM generation.
+Ordinary flushes and handovers still invalidate transitions.
+The second, sample-count timeline alternative is not included; timestamp checks and the watchdog remain unchanged.
+Plugin failure snapshots remain enabled.

+The bridge regression fails without the fix and passes with it.
+Engine tests cover recovery completion and ordinary-flush invalidation.
+Physical playback acceptance after reapplying the fix remains pending; the operator suspects the reboot resolved the earlier no-sound issue, but that attribution is unverified.

+### Retry outcome and backend diagnostics

+The subsequent rebooted test failed: music was choppy, then cut out, and the operator reported no effects or music afterward.
+The first snapshot reported `audio_device_error`, 67 timestamp flushes, transition 5 consumed/completed, and an unqualified endpoint.
+This is not the earlier lost-ID timeout.
+Later retries reported the same failed engine state.
+The effects failure is not yet attributed; its successful startup log is not proof of continued playback.

+Backend diagnostics now retain the first failure location and native result atomically, without logging from the audio callback or changing error policy.
+The failure snapshot includes `device_failure` and unsigned decimal `device_failure_code` (HRESULT for API calls, wait result or GetLastError for wait failures).
+Locations follow `DeviceFailure`: 1 notification, 2 timeline validation, 3 submission validation, 4 frame overflow, 5 unexpected stop, 6 clock service, 7 frequency, 8 latency, 9 padding, 10 clock position, 11 GetBuffer, 12 ReleaseBuffer, 13 Start, 14 wait.
+Zero means no instrumented location was captured.
+Reopening resets the record; later failures cannot overwrite the first one.
+This is instrumentation, not an accepted playback fix.

 ## Current integrated contract (2026-09-18)

 This section supersedes the archived agent handoff below.
 Sole-owner integration